StamLab/footprinting2012/README.md

 The footprint occupancy score (FOS) of a candidate footprint is defined as:
 FOS = (C+1)/L + (C+1)/R, where C is the average number of tags over the central/core region of a potential footprint, while L (R) is the average tag level found in the left (right) flanking region.

---flankmin/--flankmax set the minimum/maximum number of bases over which to find the maximum mean value of a L or R flanking region.
+--flankmin/--flankmax set the min/max number of flanking bases over which to find the maximum mean value for L or R.

---centermin/--centermax set the minimum/maximum size (# bp) over which to find the minimum mean value of C.
+--centermin/--centermax set the min/max number of bases over which to find the minimum mean value for C.

 --maxthold should be ignored so that the program uses the default value of 10